Tyler-Hilbert/German-to-English_Transformer_WMT14/Reference/ArjunSarkar_BuildingYourOwnTransformerFromScratch/models/README.md

-This is were the models are stored.
+This is where the models are saved while training.